Corporations Elections Licensing Securities Charities

 Applications will remain active for one (1) year.
 After that time, an applicant must reapply if he/she has not completed all of the application requirements.

-Once your license is issue you may view your license verification online.
+Once your license has been issued you may view your license verification online.
 Additionally, you may print your license from our website or order a hard copy.
 The fee for the latter is $25.

 No. Georgia does not issue temporary licenses.
 The Board does issue Training Permits as set forth under Board Rule 490-2-.04 and the applicable Board Policy.